GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/carbonStorage/spe11b/Example.rst

 .. _KRPCSection:

 The capillary and residual trapping in such a multi-facies reservoir occur due to the heterogeneous properties.
-For instance, a large entry pressure jump exists between anticline facies \#5 to the upper layers.
+For instance, a large entry pressure jump exists between anticline facies \#5 and the upper layers.
 The box A is chosen such that it can monitor the expected trapped *CO2* dissolution.
-The dissolved *CO2* and makes the brine heavier which results in its sinking and starts the convective mixing instabilites.
+The dissolved *CO2* makes the brine heavier which results in its sinking and starts the convective mixing instabilites.

 Below we show the sets of relative permeabilities (left) and capillary pressure (right) produced from their tabulated values.
-The facies \#5 is highlighted as playing an important role in the overall trapping.
+The facies \#5 is highlighted as it plays an important role in the overall trapping.

 .. plot:: ../inputFiles/compositionalMultiphaseFlow/benchmarks/SPE11/b/include/plotAllKrPc.py